GrenManSK/mdown/README.md

 `--show-settings` - will show current settings in database

-`--backup-choose` - will choose which backup for retrieve
+`--backup-choose` - will choose which backup app should retrieve

 ### settings